Waterton Glacier International Peace Park

 Waterton-Glacier International Peace Park: A Transboundary Testament to Peace and Nature Conservation

 The Waterton-Glacier International Peace Park, established in 1932, stands as a testament to the enduring spirit of peace and cooperation between Canada and the United States.
 This unique transboundary park straddles the international border, uniting Waterton Lakes National Park in Alberta, Canada, and Glacier National Park in Montana, USA.
-The park's designation as a World Heritage Site by UNESCO underscores its exceptional natural beauty, biodiversity, and cultural significance.
+The park’s designation as a UNESCO World Heritage Site, granted in 1995, underscores its exceptional natural beauty, biodiversity, and cultural significance.

 UNESCO Description of the World Heritage Site